comp1100/comp1100.github.io/_sources/intro.md

 For each submission (iteration 1, 2, 3), each student will receive one of the following grades for iteration:
 * **Pass**: The student has met expectations in all of the competency criteria.
 * **Conceded**: The student has met enough expectations to continue with the course, but the standard is not at a level that will obtain an overall pass --- the work needs to improve in future iterations.
+(The only exception is coding the MVP, which is only iteration 3.
+We will grade this more lightly than other competencies -- you must make a good attempt.)
 * **Fail**: In extreme circumstances, the student has failed this iteration, and therefore the course.

 To pass the course, each student must: